baobabKoodaa/blog/content/posts/2020-08-29--money-out-of-thin-air/index.md

 </re-img>

 Werner's first claim is correct only on a technicality: due to accounting conventions, some IOUs are counted as money, while others are not.
 As we saw with the Full Tilt Poker example, some IOUs created by non-bank entities are indistinguishable from money.
 In other words, we have _empirical evidence_ that non-bank entities are sometimes able to create money-like IOUs out of thin air -- we simply do not count those IOUs as money due to accounting conventions.

+One might argue that the regulatory environment monopolizes money creation to banks, and that creating money as a non-bank is illegal.
+This might be true, but it does not prevent non-banks from creating money.
+Just like criminalizing murder does not prevent people from murdering each other.
+It would be silly to claim that something does not happen just because it is illegal.

+Is there a fundamental difference between the money created by Full Tilt Poker compared to the money created by banks?
+Well, small depositors' bank deposits are typically covered by deposit insurance programs, which guarantee that depositors get their money even if the bank runs into problems.
+This insurance is backed by the central bank and its ability to print banknotes.
+From the perspective of a regular person, this is certainly a fundamental difference between holding deposits at a poker site versus holding deposits at a bank.
+However, deposit insurance typically applies to small deposits only, so it does not cover all bank IOUs.

 **Redeeming an IOU**